Cardiovascular Health

 • If you’re feeling depressed, find support.
 Studies have linked ongoing depression (a reality for many people living with HIV) to an increased risk for heart disease.
 If you’re feeling sad or down, especially for long periods, seek the emotional support of nonjudgmental friends and family members, access the counselling services and peer support offered by many HIV and community health organizations, and/or seek the help of a knowledgeable healthcare provider.

 • Eat a heart-healthy diet.
 A balanced and nutritious diet is good for your overall health and sense of well-being—and for your heart health.
-It is particularly important to reduce your total fat intake and eliminate from your diet all partially hydrogenated fats, also known as trans fats.
+It is particularly important to reduce your total fat intake, reduce excess carbohydrates (carbs) and eliminate from your diet all partially hydrogenated fats, also known as trans fats.
 Trans fats are chemically modified fats found in most margarines, vegetable shortening, many baked goods and snack foods.
-Stick with the fats Mother Nature made, especially monounsaturated fats like olive oil.
+Aim for unmodified, unsaturated or non-hydrogenated fats, especially monounsaturated fats like olive oil.
 Also, make sure you include plenty of vegetables, fruit, legumes and whole grains in your diet.

 • Maintain a healthy weight.
-Excess belly fat, in particular, is tied to an increased risk of heart disease.
+Excess belly fat is tied to an increased risk of heart disease.

 • Steer clear of infections.
 Nobody goes out looking for the flu, gum disease or any other infection, but it’s worth taking precautions to protect against them when you can because infections trigger inflammation in the body and can increase your risk for heart attack.
 That includes sexually transmitted infections (STIs).
-If you think you could be at risk for an STI, be sure to talk to your doctor about getting tested so that, if necessary, you can get treatment.
-Get the flu shot every year and talk to your doctor about getting a pneumococcal vaccine.
+If you think you could be at risk for an STI, be sure to talk to your healthcare provider about getting tested so that, if necessary, you can get treatment.
+Get the flu shot every year and talk to your healthcare provider about getting a pneumococcal vaccine.

 Taking these steps can greatly reduce your cardiovascular risk and improve your heart health.
 Not only that, but chances are you’ll look and feel better too.